Lampard confirms Chelsea will be without Pulisic for a 'few weeks' due to adductor injury | Goal.com

 Unfortunately, Chelsea will not have Pulisic to call upon when Sean Dyche's side arrive at the Bridge on Saturday, with Lampard revealing that he could be out of action for some time.

 The Blues boss told a press conference on Friday: "Pulisic is out, he will be out for a few weeks.
 Adductor injury.
-It's disappointing for us.
+It's disappointing for us and we will have to see how quickly he recovers because it is quite a nasty injury.

 "It is a damaging miss.
 Before Christmas, he did report a bit of tiredness so he came out of the team and I was worried about injury.